jazzominy/react-form/README.md

 ##### `onSubmit`

 The handler function that is called when the form is submitted.
-This function is called with a map or field `id` as the key and the value of respective fiedld.
+This function is called with a map or field `id` as the key and the value of respective fields.
 In case if the field `id` is not specified, the key is constructed from field `type` and `label` as `type_label`

+##### `action`

+Specifies the destination url where the form is to be submitted